Last updated on July 28th, 2019 at 08:19 am

 We had to find out how much it would cost for the procedures Rob needed with the dentist Mom had seen in Mexico.

 Just Smiles Dental Clinic in Puerta Vallarta offers a variety of dental services including crowns (dental implants), root canals, periodontal services (treatment for gums), and orthodontics.
-The clinic was recommended to Mom by Canadian friends of hers that live in Puerta Vallarta part time.
-Mom’s positive testimonial was the inspiration we needed to find more affordable dental procedures.
+The clinic was recommended to Mom by Canadian friends that live in Puerta Vallarta part time.
+Mom's positive testimonial was the inspiration we needed to find more affordable dental procedures.

 After contacting Just Smiles to find out the costs for the work Rob needed the truth became crystal clear.
 It would cost less than half of what Rob was quoted to travel to Mexico and have the dental work done there!
 That's including a return flight and accommodation costs for over a week.